apache/mesos/docs/authentication.md

 * `--credentials` - The path to a text file which contains a list of accepted credentials.
 This may be optional depending on the authenticator being used.

-### Slave
+### Agent

 * `--authenticatee` - Analog to the master's `--authenticators` option to specify what module to use.
 Defaults to `crammd5`.

 * `--credential` - Just like the master's `--credentials` option except that only one credential is allowed.
-This credential is used to identify the slave to the master.
+This credential is used to identify the agent to the master.

 * `--[no-]authenticate_http` - If `true`, authentication is required to make